 The award was presented to Thelma by Dame Quentin Bryce at a Legal Profession Breakfast fundraiser at Brisbane City Hall.

-In accepting the award, Thelma spoke not only of her proud First Nations heritage and culture, but also spoke her truth.
+Accepting the award, Thelma spoke not only of her proud First Nations heritage and culture, but also spoke her truth.
 “I remain steadfastly committed to hearing, seeing and elevating the voice of victim-survivors with a particular focus on First Nations Queenslanders,” she told the captivated audience.

-I addition to performing her role as QIFVLS Principal Legal Officer, Thelma also tirelessly devotes her time to many other reform initiatives, including as member of the Women’s Safety and Justice Taskforce, chaired by the Honourable Margaret McMurdo AC.
+In addition to performing her role as QIFVLS Principal Legal Officer, Thelma also tirelessly devotes her time to many other reform initiatives, including as member of the Women’s Safety and Justice Taskforce, chaired by the Honourable Margaret McMurdo AC.

 The taskforce heard from women and girls across Queensland contributing to the Hear Her Voice reports which resulted in multiple recommendations addressing coercive control and consent.